Peter Bredsdorff-Larsen: KIF Kolding

 In 2011 he was appointed as the head coach of KIF Kolding.
 His tenure here however ended on a sour note, where the players lost trust in him.
 In an agreement with the club, the players of KIF Kolding agreed in 2013 to take a 5% wage cut in order to afford the compensation to fire Bredsdorff-Larsen.
 He was replaced by Aron Kristjansson.

 Bjerringbro-Silkeborg

 After his tenure at KIF Kolding he was appointed head coach of Bjerringbro-Silkeborg.
 He would stay at the club for 7 years and manage to win the Danish league once more in 2016.
 This was the first time Bjerringbro-Silkeborg won the league.

 Faroe Islands national team

 In 2021 he was appointed as the head coach of the Faroe Islands men's national handball team.
 He led the team to their first ever major international tournament; the 2024 European Men's Handball Championship.

+At the 2026 European Men's Handball Championship he led the Faroese team to their first ever win at a major international tournament, when they beat Montenegro 37–24.